 Diet and lifestyle recommendations for sluggish liver function

-- Limit your caffeine consumption too; too much of it may contribute to Liver Qi stagnation
+Reduce your caffeine consumption; too much may contribute to liver Qi stagnation

-- Ensure your diet also includes at least two litres of water each day and plenty of fibre (from fruit and vegetables, whole grains and legumes) to support the liver’s detoxification functions by aiding the removal of wastes from the body – but be aware that in TCM, these foods are regarded as best consumed warm rather than cold when your Liver is sluggish
+Include plenty of fibre in your diet (from fruit and vegetables, whole grains and legumes) to support the liver’s detoxification functions by aiding the removal of wastes from the body.1 In TCM, it’s traditionally believed that these foods are best consumed warm rather than cold if your liver is sluggish

-- In Chinese medicine, foods with pungent and sweet flavours (such as watercress, cardamom, rosemary and oregano) are traditionally consumed to help clear stagnation from the Liver
+In Chinese medicine, foods with pungent and sweet flavours (such as watercress, cardamom, rosemary and oregano) are traditionally consumed to help clear liver stagnation

-- In Chinese medicine, watercress is considered a particularly beneficial food to include in your diet when you want to release stagnant Liver Qi, cool down excess Heat and support the liver’s detoxification processes
+Watercress is considered a particularly beneficial food to release stagnant liver Qi, cool down excess Heat and support the liver’s natural detoxification processes

-- Other foods to favour include those with sour, bitter or pungent flavours, including garlic, ginger, grapefruit and coriander
+Other foods to favour include those with sour and bitter flavours including garlic, ginger, grapefruit and coriander

-- Suppressing your emotions can contribute to stagnant Liver Qi, so try not to stew on things, and instead find a way to express what’s going on for you, consulting a counsellor if necessary
+Suppressing your emotions can contribute to stagnant liver Qi, so find a way to express what’s going on for you, consulting a counsellor if necessary

-- Physical activity promotes the healthy flow of Qi and Blood, and may help you manage your weight, so try to exercise every day, even on the days when you can only manage a quick walk or a few stretches
+Get regular exercise.
+Physical activity promotes the healthy flow of Qi and Blood, and may help you manage your weight